Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability can lead to a NULL pointer dereference in the Linux kernel, potentially causing system crashes or denial of service conditions when processing VXLAN traffic under specific configurations (NVD).
+The vulnerability results in a NULL pointer dereference in the Linux kernel, which can lead to system crashes and potential denial of service conditions.
+This affects systems running the vulnerable versions of the Linux kernel with VXLAN configurations (NVD).

 Source: This report was generated using AI